Samir Lakhani noted a need for basics like soap while volunteering in rural Cambodia

 Samir Lakhani has been selected as a 2017 Top 10 CNN Hero.
-Voting is now underway to select the Hero of the Year, to be revealed during 'CNN Heroes: An All-Star Tribute,' airing live, Sunday, Dec.
+Hero of the Year will be revealed during ‘CNN Heroes: An All-Star Tribute,’ airing live, Sunday, Dec.
 17 at 8 p.m.
 ET.

 Yet children living in rural areas are vulnerable to disease simply because they are unable to wash their hands.

 According to UNICEF, diarrheal diseases alone account for one in five deaths of Cambodian children age 5 and younger, largely due to poor hygiene practices.

 In 2014, as a college student, Samir Lakhani saw the issue firsthand while volunteering in a Cambodian village.

 “I remember quite vividly a mother bathing her newborn in a basin filled with laundry powder and water,” said Lakhani, now 24.
 “It’s an image I’ll never get out of my mind.”

 Lakhani was staying in a hotel in Cambodia, and he realized that one solution to the problem was being thrown away: barely-used bars of soap.